DUI Terms Glossary

 DUI – Is the most common abbreviation for the crime of drunk driving.
 It stands for Driving Under the Influence and it is the most common offense in the nation for the crime of drunk driving.
 Most states throughout the U.S. use the term DUI to define their drunk driving laws.

-States that use DUI:
+States that use the acronym DUI:

 DUII – DUII stands for Driving Under the Influence of Intoxicants.
 Only Oregon uses this term to describe their drunk driving laws.